 - the contrast between the rise of high-end condominiums and the rapid increase in informal settlements as people from rural areas flock to the cities for economic opportunities.

-On top of the problem, Jakarta and Ho Chi Minh face the threats of being underwater in a few decades.
-Jakarta is sinking according to a new report, and Ho Chi Min will disappear underwater due to high tides without adaptive measures by 2050.
+In addition to the problem, Jakarta and Ho Chi Minh face the threat of being underwater in a few decades.
+Jakarta is sinking, according to a new report, and Ho Chi Minh will disappear underwater due to high tides without adaptive measures by 2050.

 City authorities are debating the best solution to address the problem, whether to adapt through on-site developments or relocate vulnerable residents to safer areas.